laravel-auto-presenter/laravel-auto-presenter/README.md

 This package automatically decorates objects bound to views during the view render process.

+## Upgrading from version 1 to 2

+* Version 2 is now Laravel 4.2+ only.
+It is not compatible with Laravel 4.1 and below.
+* The PresenterInterface was added as the method for determining the correct presenter class.
+Read more on this in the instructions below.

 ## Quick-install

 **For Laravel Versions 4.1 and below**